dinde451/jarr.d1/Jarulfs_Guide.md

 3 In Hellfire, Diablo is resistant to Holy Bolt.

-4 Due to a bug, base To Hit for Diablo will be 44% on nightmare and 84 on hell.
+4 Due to a bug, base To Hit for Diablo will be 44% on nightmare difficulty and 84% on hell difficulty.

 ### Monsters in Hellfire